Hritika-2001/T2_24_MDS606_Hrtika/Survey_Design.md

    - Sometimes
    - Often
    - Always

+     everyday or more often/ 3-6 times a week/ 1-2 times a week/less than once a week/never

 4. Overall Satisfaction: On a scale of 1 to 5, how satisfied are you with your overall experience using AI-driven learning platforms?
    - Very Dissatisfied